Paige VanZant Sends Temperatures Soaring In Plunging Red Bikini

 Paige VanZant gave a peek at her toned bikini body on Instagram this week when she shared a stunning photo of herself in a plunging top.
-The mixed martial artist and model wowed in the February 10 upload as she posed somewhere sunny and teased fans with how hot it was as she enjoyed some rest and relaxation following her Bare Knuckle Fighting Championship debut.
+The mixed martial artist and model wowed in the February 10 upload as she posed somewhere sunny.
+She teased fans about the warm location as she enjoyed some rest and relaxation following her Bare Knuckle Fighting Championship debut.

 Paige snapped the selfie from the chest up and showed off her stunning smile with her slightly glossy lips apart to flash her pearly whites.
 The 26-year-old let her long, blond hair down.
 It blew in the breeze in front of her face and over her right shoulder.